 Dates have a low glycemic index (GI) which is unlikely to increase the blood sugar level.
 It is advised to eat dates in moderate quantity.

 Adding dates to your daily diet helps in providing multiple health benefits in the long run.
-One should limit the consumption of dates while keeping the nutritional value of dates in mind to avoid any negative effect.
-It is suggested to only include 4 to 5 dates in the diet to exclude potential health risks.
+One should limit the consumption of dates while keeping the nutritional value of dates in mind to avoid any negative effects.
+It is suggested only to include 4 to 5 dates in the diet to exclude potential health risks.

-With so many enticing date fruit benefits, are you ready to give them a try?
-Explore Nutraj range of Dates today and get your sugary cravings treated right.
-We have a plethora of options to choose from at an affordable pricing range.
-What are you waiting for?
-Shop today and get these amazing health benefits added to your regime!
+With so many enticing date fruit benefits, are you ready to try them?
+Explore Nutraj range of Dates today and get your sugar cravings treated right.
+We have an affordable range of premium-quality dry fruit.
+Shop online and get amazing health benefits added to your regime!